wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       .. image:: images/wpilib-setup/extract-windows-10.png

       .. note:: Other installed programs may associate with iso files and the :guilabel:`mount` option may not appear.
-If that software does not give the option to mount or extract the iso file, then follow the directions in the "Offline Installer (Windows 7, 8, & 8.1)" tab.
+If that software does not give the option to mount or extract the iso file, then follow the directions in the "Windows 7" tab.

    .. group-tab:: Windows 7